dvsdimas/crypto-execution/README.md

 # State

-Currently project is in alpha state.
+Currently project is in alpha state and I'm not sure that I will proceed development.
 Binance Exchange can be used with market or limit orders.

+It is my first project on Go language, so it might be not Go idiomatic.
 Absence of tests according developing in a rush and possibility of been be ditched out of the startup.